 slapped cheek appearance and a rash.
-It is also known as erythema infectiosum.
+It is also known as fifth disease and human erythrovirus infection.

-Fifth disease is caused by Parvovirus B19.
-It most commonly affects young children and often occurs in several members of the family or school class.
+Erythema infectiosum most commonly affects young children and often occurs in several members of the family or school class.
 Thirty percent of infected individuals have no symptoms.
 It can also affect adults that have not been previously exposed to the virus.

 Family affected by parvovirus